Teacher-Led Inclusive Practice

 • Use the social model to define disability and place disability in the context of valued diversity

-• Engage in discussion about disability and the state of inclusion at their schools
+• Engage in discussion about disability, ableism, and the use of inclusive practice at their school

-• Learn about cultural reciprocity, behavior support strategies and Universal Design for Learning instruction and plan to lead professional development with colleagues
+• Learn about cultural reciprocity, identifying and resisting ableism in curriculum, celebrating disability history and culture, and plan to lead professional development with colleagues

 • Create materials/plans for teaching colleagues and present their progress and plans